truenas/middleware/docs/userguide/index.rst

 IPMI provides side-band management should the system become unavailable through the graphical administrative interface.
 This allows for a few vital functions, such as checking the log, accessing the BIOS setup, and powering on the system without requiring physical access to the system.
 IPMI can also be used to allow another person remote access to the system in order to assist with a configuration or troubleshooting issue.
 Before configuring IPMI, ensure that the management interface is physically connected to the network.
 Depending upon the hardware, the IPMI device may share the primary Ethernet interface or it may be a dedicated IPMI interface.

-Before configuring IPMI, add a Tunable_ with a "Variable" of *ipmi_load* and a "Value" of *YES*.
+Before configuring IPMI, add a Tunable_ with a "Variable" of *ipmi_load*, a "Type" of *Loader* and a "Value" of
+*YES*.
 This will configure the system to load the driver at bootup.
 Then, to load the *ipmi* kernel module now, without rebooting, type this from Shell::